Observation of broadband super-absorption of electromagnetic waves through space-time symmetry breaking: Main

 where \( U_{\text{ref}} \) and \( U_{\text{in}} \) are the total reflected and incident wave energy densities, respectively.
 Since our goal is to experimentally demonstrate that a time-varying absorber can perform better than even its best time-invariant counterpart, we first need to establish a fundamental upper bound for the figure of merit \( \eta_{\text{abs}} \) for LTI absorbers.
 To do so, we consider the Rozanov limit mentioned above \cite{rozanov2000ultimate}, which can be written in the form of an integral inequality for the reflection coefficient \( \Gamma \):

-Here, the Rozanov bound was generalized for an incident medium with arbitrary permittivity and permeability, expanding upon the original derivation in Ref. \cite{rozanov2000ultimate}, which assumed free space as the incident medium.
+Here, the Rozanov bound was generalized for an incident medium with arbitrary permittivity and permeability, expanding upon the original derivation in Ref. \cite{rozanov2000ultimate}, which assumed free space as the incident medium (see Supplementary Section S2).
 In Eq. (\ref{eq5}), \( \lambda \) represents the free space wavelength, \( d \) is the total thickness of the structure, \( \mu_{\text{s,b}} \) is the static relative magnetic permeability of the spacer medium, and \( \varepsilon_{s,a} \) and \( \mu_{\text{s,a}} \) are the static relative electric permittivity and magnetic permeability of the incident medium, respectively.
 For conciseness, in the following we denote the right-hand side of Eq. (\ref{eq5}) as \( I_{\text{R}} \).
-For the transmission-line implementation of the absorber, \( I_{\text{R}} \) can be found as \( I_{\text{R}} = 2 \pi^2 d c_0 L_{\text{s,b}} \sqrt{C_{\text{s,a}}/L_{\text{s,a}}} \) using the standard equivalence principle between optical material systems and transmission-line systems \cite{caloz2005electromagnetic}.
+For the transmission-line implementation of the absorber, \( I_{\text{R}} \) can be found as \( I_{\text{R}} = 2 \pi^2 d c_0 L_{\text{s,b}} \sqrt{C_{\text{s,a}}/L_{\text{s,a}}} \) using the standard equivalence principle between plane-wave propagation in layered optical material systems and voltage/current-wave propagation in transmission-line systems \cite{caloz2005electromagnetic} (see Supplementary Section S3 for details).
 Here, \( c_0 \) is the speed of light, \( L_{\text{s,b}} \) represents the static inductance per unit length of the spacer transmission line, while \( L_{\text{s,a}} \) and \( C_{\text{s,a}} \) denote the static inductance and capacitance per unit length of the incident transmission line, respectively.

 Finding the precise upper bound for \( \eta_{\text{abs}} \) from Eq. (\ref{eq5}) is not trivial, since Eq. (\ref{eq4}) involves integration in frequency whereas Eq. (\ref{eq5}) involves integration in wavelength.
-However, employing variational calculus we derived the following closed-form expression for the maximum possible \( \eta_{\text{abs}} \):
+However, employing variational calculus (see Supplementary Section S2 for details) we derived the following expression for the maximum possible \( \eta_{\text{abs}} \):